How to snag an Ontario Parks reservation

 3. Use Ontario Parks Notifications

 Are you stuck on a particular location?
-Ontario Parks has introduced a notifications system for campgrounds, so you’ll be notified if a spot becomes available at your chosen park but it is not site-specific nor campground-specific.
+Ontario Parks has introduced a notifications system for campgrounds, so you’ll be notified if a spot becomes available at your chosen park, but it is not site-specific or campground-specific.
 If you’re open to any campsite, then sign up to be notified when someone cancels their reservation – and see a list of what’s available through your OP account.

-If you’re lucky enough to know when you’ll have time off, early bookings are your best option but they won’t always pan out.
+If you’re lucky enough to know when you’ll have vacation time, early bookings are your best option, but they won’t always pan out.
 Have a backup plan.
+When you spot a couple of nights that match your days off, book it right away.
+Short camping trips are refreshing; don’t miss out on weekend escapes!

 5A.
 Ontario Parks Game: 700AM

 What is the best advice for winning this lottery?
-I’ve lost count as to how many times I’ve played but I’ve won, twice.
+I’ve lost count of how many times I’ve played, but I’ve won twice.

 Log in, get everything ready and don’t refresh the reservations page once your campsite is loaded as you’ll risk a timeout connection as everyone is logging on at the same time.

-I’ve heard that clearing your cache works, tried it a dozen times but it didn’t seem to make a difference when I tried.
+I’ve heard that clearing your cache works, I tried it a dozen times, but it didn’t seem to make a difference when I tried.

 5B.
 Ontario Parks Game: 715AM | Take two